Towards Blind Lens Aberration Correction via Large LensLib Pre-training and Discrete Degradation Priors: Detailed Settings for Main Experiments

-For all CAC networks compared in Table~\ref{tab:bench}, we use their architectures and retrain them on AODLibpro \texttt{Train}.
+For all networks compared in Table~3 of the main manuscript, we use their architectures and retrain them on AODLibpro \texttt{Train}.
 To fully exploit the capability of each method, we adopt the official training configurations.
 Moreover, to ensure fairness in perceptual metrics, all methods are additionally trained with perceptual loss.